Flag of Singapore: National Day celebrations

 Singaporeans are encouraged to display the national flag outside their homes during National Day celebrations, and residents' committees, particularly those of public housing estates, often arrange co-ordinated displays.
 However, some Singaporeans decline to do so as they associate it with the ruling People's Action Party, rather than with the nation.
-During the period beginning 1 July and ending on 30 September of each year, any person may, without the need for the approval of the Minister under paragraph (4), incorporate the Flag or an image thereof as part of any costume or attire except that he shall do so in a manner that does not give rise to any disrespect to the Flag.
+During the period beginning 1 July and ending on 30 September of each year, any person may, without the need for the approval of the Minister under paragraph (4), "incorporate the Flag or an image thereof as part of any costume or attire except that he shall do so in a manner that does not give rise to any disrespect to the Flag".

+Since 1970, as part of the National Day celebrations, a large national flag is flown around by a helicopter across Singapore.
+From 1970 to 1979, the Alouette III was used, and in its first appearance the flag was around the size of a pool table.
+The Alouette III was followed by the UH-1H Huey from 1980 to 1985, and the Super Puma from 1986 to 2000.
+Since 2000, the CH-47 Chinook has flown the flag for National Day celebrations, with its size being around that of a basketball court.
+In 2019, it was reintroduced as the Fly Our Flag segment of the National Day celebrations, where two CH-47 Chinooks fly the national flag around the western and eastern areas of Singapore before converging back in central; they are accompanied by two AH-64D Apaches.

 On National Day in 2007 at the Padang, 8,667 volunteers holding up red and white umbrellas formed the largest-ever representation of Singapore's flag at an event organised by Young NTUC, a youth movement associated with the National Trades Union Congress.